 Begin by creating a calm and private environment.
 Put on some background music and oil diffuser with calming aromas to help reduce tension you may be experiencing.
 Lie on your back or lean against something comfy where you can let your legs fall to the sides without too much pressure.
 Be sure to bend the knees slightly

-Apply the CBD water-based lubricant to your dilator and the opening of your vagina so it can be inserted with as much ease as possible.
+Apply the lubricant to your dilator and the opening of your vagina so it can be inserted with as much ease as possible.
 Some women like to do vaginal therapy while in the bathtub as warm water can help soften tissue.
 Any space where you can lean back cozily will help.

 If you find yourself feeling particularly anxious about insertion, spend at least 2 to 3 minutes doing some breathing exercises.
 When you feel really, separate the labia with one hand to the side and use the other to insert the dilator.
 Using gentle pressure, insert the round end of the dilator slowly into your vagina.

 Always insert it straight toward your backbone or at a slightly downward angle.
 Keep inserting it until you feel pressure or muscle tension, then stop.
 If it hurts, stop and start again; never use force.
 Practice, not persistence makes perfect.